gritzko/swarm-ron-docs/README.md

 ## Network topology

 Swarm picks the middle way of a super-peer network topology.
-Networks that are symmetric by design tend to display unavoidable stratification in practice (e.g. consider BitCoin miners).
+Networks that are symmetric by design tend to display unavoidable stratification in practice (e.g. consider BitCoin miners and exchanges).
-Such a dynamics likely owes to Adam Smith like laws: economies of scale and specialization provide too much benefit to be ignored.
+Such a dynamics likely owes to Adam Smith's laws: economies of scale and specialization provide too much benefit to be ignored.
 Hence, the ideal of a fully symmetric peer-to-peer network appears to be not worth pursuing.
-Meanwhile, ACID databases have very clear scalability thresholds.
+Meanwhile, ACID databases have very clear scalability limits.
 Also, the classic ACID database design normally assumes a single (institutional) user.
 A linear-log system can hardly be ran otherwise.
 Consequently, they save on the who-when-why metadata.